jmks/ruby-testing-workshop/README.md

     mountains are merely mountains
     your path thus far [X_________________________________________________] 0/280
 ```
-You have come to your first stage.
-Notice it is telling you where to look for
-the first solution:
+Notice it is telling you where to look for the first solution:
 ```
     Please meditate on the following code:
     about_asserts.rb:10:in `test_assert_truth'
-    path_to_enlightenment.rb:38:in `each_with_index'
-    path_to_enlightenment.rb:38
 ```
 Open the ``about_asserts.rb`` file and look at the first test:
 ```